safurabahrami/Kiosk/README.md

 To override the snapshots run:
 ### `npm test -- -u`

+## Lint
+I am using eslint rule which are subset of airbnb style guide.
+To run eslint over the project and see all the errors:
+`./node_modules/.bin/eslint "src/**/*.js"`

+Some issues can be fixed automatically using the command:
+`./node_modules/.bin/eslint --fix "src/**/*.js"`

 ## Supported Browsers
 By default, the generated project from create-react-app supports all modern browsers.<br>
 Support for Internet Explorer 9, 10, and 11 requires [polyfills](https://github.com/facebook/create-react-app/blob/master/packages/react-app-polyfill/README.md).